cosmin/clojure-reader/README.md

 # clojure-reader

-A re-implementation of the Clojure reader in Clojure
+A re-implementation of the Clojure reader in Clojure.

-## Progress
+## Features

-Keep up with the current progress at https://trello.com/b/ldJ8faYe

-### What's working
+This implementation should support all of the forms supported by the Clojure reader, including:

 - character
 - strings